US, Romanian engineers support tactical river crossing

 |0

-This work, US, Romanian engineers support tactical river crossing [Image 1 of 4], by SSG Jennifer Bunn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US, Romanian engineers support tactical river crossing, by SSG Jennifer Bunn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT